Sports physicals

 Note that sports physicals can be kept on file for one year, although you may complete a new PPE form each season.
 Any time your child experiences health changes, you should take them to the doctor to make sure it’s still safe for them to play sports.

-Most primary care doctors and immediate care clinics offer sports physicals.
-But it’s helpful to have your child’s primary care provider perform the sports physical since they have a complete picture of your child’s health and know their health history best.
+Most primary care providers and immediate care clinics offer sports physicals, but it’s helpful to have your child’s primary care provider perform the sports physical since they have a complete picture of your child’s health and know their health history the best.

 Get care